Deltacloud Drivers

 Google Storage yes yes yes yes yes yes

-Deltacloud uses basic HTTP authentication to receive credentials from the client and passes them through to the backend cloud it is talking to.
-The credentials always consist of a username and password, and are never stored on the server.
-The exact credentials for logging into the server, and where you find them, depends on the backend cloud that the server is talking to.
+Deltacloud uses basic HTTP authentication to receive credentials from the client and passes them through to the particular back-end cloud.
+The credentials always consist of a username and password and they are never stored on the server.
+The exact credentials for logging into the server, and a place where you can find them, depends on the backend cloud that the server is talking to.

 The following table gives details about the credentials that must be provided for each of the supported clouds.
 The entry from the Driver column needs to be passed as the -i option to the deltacloudd server daemon.
-Note that some of the drivers require additional information, e.g., API endpoint URL's, be passed through environment variables, as addressed in the Notes for Specific Drivers section below.
+Note that some of the drivers require additional information, e.g. API endpoint URL's.
+For more details see the Notes on specific drivers section.

 Cloud provider credentials